vega/vega-lite/site/docs/transform/timeunit.md

 permalink: /docs/timeunit.html
 ---

-Time unit is used to discretize times in Vega-Lite.
+Time unit is used to discretize times in Vegemite.
 It can either be used [inside encoding field definitions](#encoding) or as [a transform](#transform).

-Vega-Lite supports the following time units:
+Vegemite supports the following time units:

 - `"year"`, `"yearquarter"`, `"yearquartermonth"`, `"yearmonth"`, `"yearmonthdate"`, `"yearmonthdatehours"`, `"yearmonthdatehoursminutes"`, , `"yearmonthdatehoursseconds"`.
 - `"quarter"`, `"quartermonth"`